DSiB-G2/G2-CovPipeline/README.md

 ### 6) Configure the config files (if necessary)
 - The config file can be found under _config/_
 - You may change the adapters if necessary (the preset ones are for NimaGen)
-- You may change the samples.csv file if necessary (filename without "_L001_R1/R2_001.fastq" extension; two paths to paired-end read files relative to the project directory)
+- You may change the samples.csv file if necessary (filename without `_L001_R1/R2_001.fastq` extension; two paths to paired-end read files relative to the project directory)

-When using the samples from step 5) no further adjustments should be necessary.
+When using the samples from `step 5` no further adjustments should be necessary.

 ### 7) Run with snakemake
 Again make sure the snakemake environment is active with `conda activate snakemake`